-- You will then upload that photo to Instagram and #tag accordingly.
+- You will then upload that photo to Instagram and the app Scavify and #tag accordingly.
 If there is no cell service at the point, take the photo and wait to upload it later.
 You will need to do so eventually to be scored.

 - Each POI has a bonus point value.
 We will monitor Instagram to make sure you team is staying together and visiting the sites.

 - There are several non-location bonuses.
 Each has a point value.
 Grab these images whenever you have the opportunity.

 - All judges’ decisions are final.
 Please make it easy for the people scoring by taking clear photos and uploading with correct tags.